rttomlinson/mcmakler_backend/README.md

 ### Seeding the database

-If you'd like to seed the database with some older data for development, run `npm run mg:seed` This is the same data that is used for the tests.
+If you'd like to seed the database with some older data for development, run `npm run mg:seed`.
+This is the same data that is used for the tests.

 ### Environmental variables